 How to break down an elk heart:

 Hearts can be intimidating to break down but they're really mostly meat once you get down to it.
 There are a few tough pieces that need to be removed but after that, you'll be pleasantly surprised by the high-quality meat hiding underneath!
-Once you break them down, you can cook them up like a steak or use them in a variety of recipes like these grilled heart skewers.
-Follow the instructions below and be ready to enjoy some delicious meat!

 How to cook elk heart:

 Heart can be cooked like any other wild game steak but if you're a little nervous about trying it, marinating it for tacos is a great way to go!
 I like to tenderize the meat before marinating to help the meat absorb the flavor.
-This marinade is heavy on the lime juice and chipotles so it's very flavorful.
-Once the meat has marinated for a few hours, string it on some skewers in an accordion style.
-Leave enough space between the meat so that it gets cooked evenly.
-Fire up the grill and get cooking!
-But don't go too crazy.
-Heart can overcook pretty quickly, especially small pieces on skewers.
-2-3 minutes per side is about all it needs!
+This marinade is heavy on lime juice and chipotles so it's very flavorful.

 How to make pickled jalapeños: